 Gluten-Free Sheet Pan Pancakes

-These gluten-free sheet pan pancakes are genius; I wish I would have thought of this idea years ago!
-They are also the perfect grab and go breakfast that you can make ahead and freeze.
-I like to sandwich them together with peanut butter and jam and pack them on day hikes.
+These gluten-free sheet-pan pancakes are fun and delicious.
+I wish I had thought of this idea years ago!
+They are also the perfect grab-and-go breakfast that you can make ahead and freeze.
+I like to sandwich them with peanut butter and jam and pack them on day hikes.

-Over the last month, I spent a lot of time experimenting with sheet pan pancakes and my all-time favorite recipe is Oven Baked Blueberry Pancakes at elavegan.com.
-I ate these for breakfast every single day until the entire pan was gone.
-Then I made them again…these are the pancakes shown below.
-For her recipe go to the highlighted link.
+Over the last month, I spent a lot of time experimenting with sheet-pan pancakes.
+My all-time favorite recipe is Oven Baked Blueberry Pancakes at elavegan.com.
+I ate these for breakfast every single day until the entire pan was gone, and then I made them again.
+For her recipe, go to the highlighted link.

-Sometimes I like regular old pancakes without blueberries, and that’s when I grab this sheet pan pancake recipe.
+Sometimes, I like regular pancakes without blueberries, and that’s when I grab this sheet-pan pancake recipe.
 They only take about 18 minutes to bake and are soft and delicious to bite into.
 This recipe is gluten, dairy, soy, corn, and nut-free but does include an egg.

-I haven’t tried this recipe with an egg substitute yet, but I will at some point.
+I haven’t tried this recipe with an egg substitute yet, but I will eventually.
 Let me know if you beat me to it, I would love to hear how they turn out!!

 To Make Gluten-Free Sheet Pan Pancakes You Will Need These Ingredients: